rfjkullberg/IAA_pneumonia/README.md

 This is the code used for the main analyses in "Effect of the gut microbiota-derived tryptophan metabolite indole-3-acetic acid in pneumonia" (submitted).
 For questions: Bob Kullberg at r.f.j.kullberg@amsterdamumc.nl.

+A file containing mock clinical metadata is included to show the type of data, data structure and its definitions ('Mock data and definitions.xlsx').
+Data protection regulations do not allow public sharing of individual patient data.
 Please refer to the data availability statement in the manuscript for information on how to gain data access.

-Data protection regulations do not allow public sharing of individual patient data.
+Analyses can be run in R/Rstudio (for installation, see: https://posit.co/download/rstudio-desktop/).
+Session information (including version numbers of all packages) are provided below.
+No earlier/later versions of packages and R/Rstudio were tested.
+On a normal desktop computer, run time for these analyses is < 10 minutes, although transcriptome analyses might take a few extra minutes.

 ## Step 1 - Load libraries